Swapping Pain Pills for Pot: IL SB336 Breaking News Update

 Public Safety, Criminal Justice Reform & Economic Inclusion

-Public safety, criminal justice reform, and economic inclusion are all solid and strong reasons Pritzker is presenting to justify cannabis legalization in a state suffering from seemingly insurmountable debt, decades of political corruption, climbing rates of gun violence and suffering tremendously from the opioid crisis.
+Public safety, criminal justice reform, and economic inclusion are all solid reasons Pritzker is presenting to justify cannabis legalization in a state suffering from seemingly insurmountable debt, decades of political corruption, climbing rates of gun violence, and suffering tremendously from the opioid crisis.

 While all of these reasons are important and can be addressed by cannabis legalization, there is one issue that is the most pressing at the moment and a public health emergency to be reckoned with: the opioid crisis.